-JoAnn Fryrear – JoAnn has owned and operated the dance studio in the Louisville area for over 66 years, and in her current location for 25+ years.
+JoAnn Fryrear – JoAnn has owned and operated the dance studio in the Louisville area for over 68 years, and in her current location for 29+ years.
 She has choreographed for Clarksville Little Theater, Mummers and Minstrels, Kentucky’s Junior Miss, Miss Louisville and Miss Kentucky pageants, Southeast Christian Church Easter Pageant, and various local high school musicals.
 She taught on the faculties of various national dance conventions, including NADAA (National Association of Dance & Affiliated Artists), Dance Masters of America, and Dance Olympus.
 As a teen, JoAnn danced in the first Louisville Ballet production of The Nutcracker as the cherry blossom fairy, and in numerous musicals in the Iroquois Amphitheater.
 Her former students dance professionally in New York, teach in college dance departments, and operate their own dance studios.
 JoAnn is currently teaching adult tap dancing, tap therapy to people having balance issues, and those who have suffered a stroke.
-She is ecstatic with the JFSOD artistic staff who work with our students of all ages and the office staff who deal with the non-dance issues.
+As the Family Matriarch, she is ecstatic with the JFSOD artistic staff who work with our students of all ages and the office staff who deal with the non-dance issues.

 Jill Brown - Jill is delighted to join the JoAnn Fryrear School of Dance as a REFIT instructor.
 As a little girl, Jill danced as a student in Mrs. Lynn’s class and loves the opportunity to be back at the studio.
 Despite only spending a few years of her youth in dance lessons, Jill picked dance back up via salsa lessons in 2013.
 Since then, Jill has become a Zumba instructor and is currently a REFIT instructor.
 When she’s not teaching a REFIT class, Jill can be found teaching sixth graders at Portland Christian School.

-Taylor Clements-Smith - Taylor began her dance training in Novi, Michigan when she was three years old.
+Taylor Clements-Smith - Taylor (right) began her dance training in Novi, Michigan when she was three years old.
 After moving to Kentucky, she studied dance at several studios before finding JFSOD where she spent six years training in ballet, tap and jazz techniques.
 Throughout high school, Taylor transitioned from being an assistant teacher to a co-teacher.
 She assisted Lavelle Smith and Eddie Garcia at the Lavelle Smith Dance Camp for three consecutive years.
 Taylor attended the University of Kentucky, majoring in journalism and minoring in dance.
 At UK, she studied modern, jazz, ballet improvisation, choreography and dance history.
 In 2015, Taylor co-choreographed "Five Steps from a Picnic," which was selected to be shown at the 2015 American College Dance Festival.
 Taylor has been teaching at JFSOD since 2011 and is thrilled to continue to spread her love of movement to help educate the next generation of dancers.
-We are excited to have Taylor back with her enthusiasm and joy of dance.
+We are excited to have Taylor in the JFSOD Family with her enthusiasm and joy of dance.

 Kathy Sawyer Holtgrave - Kathy began her training with the Academy of Tidewater Ballet in Norfolk, VA.
 She attended and graduated from North Carolina School of the Arts and continued her training with the School of American Ballet and the Joffrey Ballet School.
 She danced with the Joffrey Concert Group, the San Antonio Ballet and the Louisville Ballet.
 During her sixteen year career with the Louisville Ballet, rising to the rank of principal dancer under the direction of Alun Jones and Helen Starr, Kathy performed lead roles in works of such renowned choreographers as Frederick Ashton, George Balanchine, John Cranko, Eugene Loring and Antony Tudor.
 She has danced title roles in most of the major classical ballets, including Coppelia, Giselle, Romeo and Juliet, The Nutcracker, The Sleeping Beauty and Swan Lake.
 Since retiring from the stage in 2001, Kathy has focused on teaching and coaching dancers of all ages both locally and nationally.
 We are excited to have Kathy share her love of dance with everyone who knows her and appreciate the commitment she has shown at JFSOD as one of our dance family!

-Lauren Bizianes Roy - Lauren has been a part of the JoAnn Fryrear School of Dance since birth.
+Lauren Bizianes Roy - Lauren (left) has been a part of the JoAnn Fryrear School of Dance since birth.
 She started dancing at the age of three and began her teaching career at 16.
 Lauren's passion for dance motivated her to pursue a variety of professional education and training.
 She is a 2011 alumna of the Governor's School for the Arts and earned a Bachelor of Arts in Dance and Communication Studies from Western Kentucky University in 2015.
 She continues to expand her dance portfolio and practice through annual dance conventions like DanceMakers, Inc., and Music Works.
 Lauren loves the enthusiasm and passion her students bring to the studio and looks forward to their continued growth.
 She's JFSOD Family times two!